sangsami/tiralabra/documents/weekly report 1.md

 ## What have I done this week?

-Decided on what the will be (RSA-algorithm).
+Decided on what the project will be (RSA-algorithm).
 * Researched on the subject.
 * Made the specification document for it